Skip to main content

 How to Identify

-Identified by large glossy deeply palmately lobed evergreen leaves 8–16 inches (20–40 cm) with 7–9 pointed lobes, and cream-white spherical flower umbels in late fall to early winter.
-The bold leaf size and the late-season flowering are species identifiers.
-In the ivy family (Araliaceae).
+Identified by large glossy deeply palmately lobed evergreen leaves 8–16 inches (20–40 cm) across with 7–9 pointed lobes, and cream-white spherical flower umbels in terminal panicles in late fall to early winter.
+The bold leaf size and the late-season flowering combine to identify the species.
+The shrub is in the ivy family (Araliaceae).

 Appearance